FHL secures 51 percent shareholding in Port Denarau Marina

 As a result of this transaction, FHL’s shareholding in PDML has increased to 51 percent.

-This acquisition further strengthens FHL’s strategic investment portfolio and the culmination of ongoing discussions with Skeggs and is fully aligned with FHL’s long-term investment and growth strategy, particularly within key national economic sectors.
+This acquisition further strengthens FHL’s strategic investment portfolio, marking the culmination of ongoing discussions with Skeggs and aligning fully with FHL’s long-term investment and growth strategy, particularly within key national economic sectors.

 FHL Chair, Rokoseru Nabalarua, says this acquisition strengthens FHL’s strategic footprint in Denarau, the heart of Fiji’s tourism hub, and aligns with the emerging developments in Malolo and the Yasawa Islands.